jpptm/SENG2250/SENG2250/A3/README.md

     socket
     secrets
     sys
+    pycryptodome
+    random

-As far as I am aware these libraries are all built in but if the interpreter throws an unknown module error, please try
+As far as I am aware these libraries are all built in (except for pycryptodome) but if the interpreter throws an unknown module error, please try

     'pip install <library_name>'